cunnane/xloil/docs/source/Core.rst

 ------------

-If a function doesn't appear or behave as expected, check the log file created by default in the same directory as xlOil.xll.
-A setting in `xloil.ini` controls the log level.
+If a function doesn't appear or behave as expected, check the log file created by default in the same directory as xlOil.ini.
+A setting in `xlOil.ini` controls the log level.

-A common problem is that the COM interface misbehaves either failing on start-up or failing because of an open dialog box in Excel.
+A common problem is that the COM interface misbehaves by either failing on start-up or failing because of an open dialog box in Excel.
 For a start-up fail, unload and reload the addin.
 For other errors try to close dialog boxes or panes and if that fails, restart Excel.